seyed-amir-mehrizi/Auto-complete-product/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).In order to use the Remote Server, [Json-server] (https://www.npmjs.com/package/json-server) library is added to the project.
+Before Cloning the Project, First you should be sure that json-server is installed on your machine globally.
+Just by writing  "npm install -g json-server" on your command promp, you can install the library globally.

+Because of using multiple port to run the fake server and React project, By using the [Concurrently] (https://www.npmjs.com/package/concurrently) library, Both ported integrated and new Script is added to the project to run the server and UI at the same time.
 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run dev`

-Runs the app in the development mode.\
+Runs the app and the fake server in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.